 Normal breadcrumbs vs panko

-Panko is available at most Asian supermarkets and if you're downunder in Australia, Coles and Woolies now sell them too (Got mine from Coles the other day)!
+Available at most Asian supermarkets and if you're in Australia, major supermarkets now sell them too (Got mine from Coles the other day)!
 If you haven't used panko before, I urge you to give it a go!

 Ingredients